What is a boundary surface diagram?

 The boundary surface diagram of an orbital is independent of principle quantum number.

-For e.g.: The boundary surface diagram of s orbital is spherical in shape, so it will be spherical for 1s, 2s, 3s and 4s or for any general ns.
+For e.g.: The boundary surface diagram of s orbital is spherical, so it will be spherical for 1s, 2s, 3s and 4s or for any general ns.
 The shape doesn’t depend on the principle quantum number (n).

 - Size of the surface diagram: